Everest Base Camp and Island Peak

 - Spectacular views of the Khumbu from Pokalde

 - Climb Island Peak in Nepal

 High in the Khumbu, close to Everest and closer still to the precipitous south face of Lhotse, the aptly named Island Peak (6189m) rises above a tangled knot of glaciated valleys.
-With its outrageous location and elegant summit ridge, this peak has been a favourite with KE leaders and clients for 2 decades.
-Trekking via Namche Bazaar and Thyangboche, we ascend to Kala Patar and enjoy some of the finest views of the world's highest peak.
-Then, after crossing the Khumbu Glacier and the Kongma La, we scramble to the summit of Pokalde (5806m), where the panorama includes 4 of the world's 8000 metre peaks.
-Descending to our basecamp beside the lake of Imja Tsho, we are ready for the ascent of Island Peak, which provides fine alpine climbing and a real sense of achievement.
+Technically straightforward, an ascent of this classic Himalayan Trekking Peak is within the grasp of any suitably fit and prepared trekker.
+Why not cap a visit to Everest Base Camp with a high adventure experience in the company of a KE climbing leader, following the elegant snow ridge of Island Peak to one of the finest viewpoints in the region?
+This superb trekking and climbing holiday follows the Everest Trail via Namche Bazaar and Thyangboche to Gorak Shep for close up views of the world's highest peak.
+Then, after crossing the Khumbu Glacier and the Kongma La, we make an ascent of Pokalde (5806m), an excellent training an acclimatisation climb, to a summit where the panorama includes 4 of the world's 8000 metre peaks.
+Reaching our basecamp beside the lake of Imja Tsho, we are ready and prepared for the ascent of Island Peak, which provides fine alpine climbing and a real sense of achievement.
 Combining a great trek and a rewarding climb, this is one of the best of all adventure holidays to be had in Nepal.

 For some fantastic ideas to extend your holiday in Nepal, from riding elephants in Chitwan to tours in Bhutan or Tibet - check out extensions